-Best Compression Shirt – Men
+Best Compression Shirt For Men – The Winner is…

 The SKINS Men’s A400 Compression Top has to be the winner out of the 3 we’ve chosen as some of the best compression tops for men.
 It is an excellent all-rounder that will allow you to work out in comfort and confidence.

 As you would expect it incorporates moisture management and anti-microbial treatment keeping sweat locked away.
-The compression shirt promotes more oxygen-rich blood in the surrounding muscles meaning recoveries should be less stressful with reduced post-workout muscle soreness.

 The SKINS A400 has a certain feeling of quality to it from the fine stitching to the understated overall design.

-Best Compression Shirt – Women
+Best Compression Shirt For Women – The Winner is…

 The Under Armour ColdGear is the women’s compression top we went for due to its design and all-round usefulness.